 Should the treatment pathways or peer support connection we make when we engage with clients make a difference in how we understand our roles in the profession?

 Labels will make us realize that how we see each other and how we understand our role differently because of stigma and the evolution of the mental health system.
-If you refer to THE MENTAL HEALTH SYSTEM’S MOST BROKEN ASPECTS, the system will create identities for people enrolled in its institution and label us as something less than or other than a professional.
+The system will create identities for people enrolled in its institution and label us as something less than or other than a professional.

-This is why until stigma is dislodged from the mental health paradigm we cannot expect to see outcomes that reflect on the importance or peer work or mutuality as a intervention that creates a lasting space for change and results in resolving mental health issues.
+This is why until the stigma is dislodged from the mental health paradigm we cannot expect to see outcomes that reflect on the importance of peer work or mutuality as an intervention that creates a lasting space for change and results in resolving mental health issues.